tiodan81/quicksheets/git/setup.md

 #Getting Started with Git

-*note: terminal commands are shown like this:* `$ command`. *The $ indicates your command prompt.*
+*note: terminal commands are shown like this:* `$ command`. *The $ represents your command prompt.*

-verifying your git installation:  `$ which git`
+Verifying your git installation:  `$ which git`
-you should see something like `/usr/local/bin/git`
+You should see something like `/usr/local/bin/git`

 Setting your editor for merge conflicts:
 `$ git config --global core.editor atom`